 The Samurai Brotherhood is made up of several distinct groups that we call “Squads”.
 Each squad has 2 co-captains that act as leaders and facilitators for their respective squad.

-TIGER SQUAD (CAMBIE) CO-CAPTAINS:
+TIGER SQUAD (MT.
+PLEASANT) CO-CAPTAINS:

 Nick Solaczek has been training with the Samurai Brotherhood founder, Phil T. Mistlberger, for over 5 years through one-on-one sessions, in-depth workshops and weekend retreats.
 With a commitment to personal development, Nick plans to bring his knowledge and passion to others seeking purpose in their life.
 Outside of the men’s group, Nick can be found running along the seawall, riding his bicycle to a Mexican restaurant or lifting weights at the Kitsilano Community Centre.
 As well as Tiger co-captain, Nick is second-in-command to Tribal Chief Phil T. Mistlberger.